eloylp/pyddsclient/README.md

 #### Deleting a message

-You must specify as first parameter id of the message to be prmanent removed from the system.
+You must specify as first parameter id of the message to be permanent removed from the system.
+Cannot be undone.

 ```python
 scirocco_client.message_delete_one('5823a70203c123003de4229b')